PosterGen: Aesthetic-Aware Multi-Modal Paper-to-Poster Generation via Multi-Agent LLMs: Method

-\paragraph{Parser Agent.} Given a research paper in PDF format, the parser agent initiates the workflow and is responsible for extracting the raw text and all available visual assets (e.g., figures and tables).
-To accomplish this, we utilize an external PDF converter tool, Marker~\citep{paruchuri2025marker}, which converts the paper's content into Markdown format and saves all identified visual assets as PNG images.
+Given a research paper in PDF format, ParserAgent initiates the workflow and is responsible for extracting the raw text and all available visual assets (e.g., figures and tables).
+To accomplish this, we utilize an external PDF converter tool, Marker~\citep{paruchuri2025marker}, which converts the paper's content into Markdown format and saves all visual assets as PNG images.

-To minimize token usage for downstream agents (particularly for lengthy papers), the parser agent concurrently performs several processing functions. (a) It distills the paper's core narrative into the ABT structure (see Section~\ref{sec::design_principles}), to establish a guiding framework for all subsequent content organization; (b) it restructures the raw text into logical sections that focus on main content and essential details, under rigid limitation of maximum 1000 words per section; and (c) it classifies the extracted visual assets into distinct categories based on their narrative role: a single ``key\_visual'' representing the core research; visuals for ``problem\_illustration'' and ``method\_workflow''; figures depicting ``main\_results'' and ``comparative\_results''; and all other visual elements as ``supporting'' material.
+To minimize token usage for downstream agents (particularly for lengthy papers), ParserAgent concurrently performs several processing functions. (a) It distills the paper's core narrative into the ABT structure (see Section~\ref{sec::design_principles}), to establish a guiding framework for all subsequent content organization; (b) it restructures the raw text into logical sections that focus on main content and essential details, under rigid limitation of maximum 1000 words per section; and (c) it classifies the extracted visual assets into distinct categories based on their narrative role: a single ``key\_visual'' representing the core research; visuals for ``problem\_illustration'' and ``method\_workflow''; figures depicting ``main\_results'' and ``comparative\_results''; and all other visual elements as ``supporting'' material.
+Prompts of ParserAgent can be found in~\cref{fig::prompt_parser_part1,fig::prompt_parser_part2,fig::prompt_parser_part3,fig::prompt_parser_part4} in the supplementary material.